frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/knowledge.md

 In choosing a formal language, you need to make a trade-off between expressivity and tractability.
 The hard version of this trade-off: if language more expressible $\Rightarrow$ language can be used to express (and solve) harder problems (this doesn't say that it is less efficient).
+However it can be more inefficient, e.g., when expressing an NP Complete-problem in the formal language.
+The weak version is not necessarily true!

+Expert systems are the predecessors to *business rule systems*.

 The domain of discourse can be seen as a class of possible instantiations of a world.

 > Possible world analysis := Look at the worlds in which a proposition is true or false and use these to proof a difference between two propositions,
 > e.g., a world in which the first proposition is true and the second is false (or reversed).

 Possible world analysis has a shortcoming: it only works for some forms of reasoning, e.g., explanations of inconsistencies can be different but are not covered by it.
+Why is this different than possible world analysis?
+Imagine two different inconsistent propositions, both have the same possible (and impossible) worlds, but why they are inconsistent is something else.

-Difference between a sentence and a formula: a sentence is a forumla *without free variables*.
+Difference between a sentence and a formula: a sentence is a formula *without free variables*.
+Only sentences can express some proposition of the domain.

+Formal and informal semantics are complementary, in general formal semantics is a mathematical representation of a formula while informal semantics are not, e.g., the declarative reading.

+A structure is a mathematical representation of a possible state of affairs, i.e., of a model.

 Translation from FO -> NL: the declarative reading.